When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

 \subsection{Threat Intelligence}

-Due to the remarkable analytical and summarization capabilities demonstrated by large language models in Natural Language Processing (NLP) tasks, some researchers are endeavoring to employ them in assisting the generation and analysis of Cyber Threat Intelligence (CTI).
+Since LLMs have shown excellent analysis and summarization capabilities in natural language processing tasks, \cite{clairoux2024use} assesses the performance of an LLM system built on the GPT to extract CTI information, highlight the relevance of using LLMs for CTI.
+More researchers have used LLMs to assist in the generation and analysis of cyber threat intelligence (CTI).

+\cite{mitra2024localintel} introduces a framework known as LocalIntel, which aims to provide users with reliable threat intelligence by allowing LLMs to summarize knowledge after querying global and local knowledge databases.
+Global knowledge mainly refers to well-documented reports on cybersecurity threats from CWE and CVE, while local knowledge is customized by the organization for practical purposes to supplement global knowledge. \cite{perrina2023agir} also conducts similar work to extract security knowledge from a wide range of knowledge bases and automatically generate reports using LLMs.
+A few similar efforts are as follows.